-Mark Mosher is a synthesist, producer, composer, and improvisational musician & visualist from Boulder, CO.
+Mark Mosher is a composer, producer, electronic musician, and multimedia artist from Boulder, CO.
 Mark is also the founder of the Modulate This!
 Blog & The Rocky Mountain Synthesizer Meetup.
 He releases and performs cinematic electronic, experimental, dark ambient, dark techno, musique concrète, and glitch music.
 He performs as a solo artist and in collaborations The Carbon Dioxide Ensemble, (no) poem, AI Winter, and The Denver Synth Drone Collective – both locally and at events across the country.

 Mark is a an expert at Live production and performance software by Berlin-based Ableton and has been invited to do artist talks and master classes on it’s use in the studio and for live performance.